 There is no escape – yes it’s true!

 You think it’s easy?
-First, there’s the ever-present danger of express bus drivers falling asleep on the wheel and crashing into you.
+First, there’s the ever-present danger of express bus drivers falling asleep on the wheel and crashing into you, they need to make sure to get their sleep in with the sleeping wedge pillow.
 Then every other person gives you RM10, and every fifth person gives you RM50; give back too much change and your salary gets deducted.
 Last, but not least, washroom breaks are a precious commodity:

 (Over the intercom)